 Are you about ready to pack your bags and head to this little piece of travel heaven?
-For a fun, vibrant adventure along the famous Balkan Peninsula, see our hot Balkan tour that also visit Greece, Croatia and the Plitvice Lakes.
+For a fun, vibrant adventure along the famous Balkan Peninsula, see our Balkan tour that also visits Greece, Croatia and the Plitvice Lakes.

 Also watch this video to see more of the Bulgarian culture, landscapes and way of life in Sofia: